goliveira/archlinux-goliveira/README.md

 ## Partition the disks

-List partitions
+List partitions:

 ```
 fdisk -l
 ```

-EFI with GPT using gdisk
+EFI with GPT using gdisk:

 ```
 gdisk /dev/sda